- Resident Services

 - For Non-Sufficient Funds (NSF) payments, an NSF fee will be charged in accordance with our Rates and Fees Schedule, in addition to late payment fees for the outstanding balance.

-- Failure to pay an account for ninety (90) consecutive days, or account arrears more then two (2) times a typical monthly bill, will result in the commencement of collection activities.
-This includes water service disconnection and discontinuance of waste disposal services until steps to recover the amount due have been taken (including referral to a third-party collection agency), and payment is received by the City for the outstanding amount.
+- Failure to pay an account will result in the commencement of collection activities.
+This includes water service disconnection and discontinuance of curbside collection services until steps to recover the amount due have been taken (including referral to a third-party collection agency), and payment is received for the outstanding amount.

 - To reconnect after a discontinuation of service, a $120 reconnection fee will be required.
 Additionally, prior to reconnection, a $300 security deposit is needed.

-Refunds: If an account has been overpaid, The City will refund amounts upon request providing the amount is greater than two times the customer’s average bill over the last six (6) months.
-If the credit balance on account is less than the calculated amount, it will be held as a credit against future billings.
+Refunds: If an account has been overpaid, the City, on behalf of 1538974 Alberta Ltd. will refund amounts upon request providing the utility account is current and paid up to date.
 All funds returned to customers are paid by cheque only and customers should allow two (2) to four (4) weeks for refunds to be processed.
 For credit balances on closed accounts, the amount owing the customer must be $10 or more for a refund to be issued.